Many business owners start a limited liability company with the hope of limiting their risk. To do this, they need to have an LLC operating agreement.

 LLC Member Voting Rights

-The voting process is essential for an LLC, so all operating agreements should include this point.
+The voting process is essential for a limited liability company, so all operating agreements should include this point.
 In states that allow members to vote using a secret ballot, the voting process should be detailed.

 Those with open ballots may just need an overview or mention of how and when votes will take place.